 - The policy section shall only contain complete URSP rule(s), WLANSP rule(s), and/or complete N3AN node configuration information, but no fractions of such rules or configuration information.

-- To ease a subsequent partial update of UE policies, policy sections should only contain a small number of URSP rule(s), and/or WLANSP rule(s).
+- To ease a subsequent partial update of UE policies, policy sections should only contain a small number of policies, e.g. URSP rule(s), and/or WLANSP rule(s).

 - The entire content of a policy section shall be provided by a single PLMN.